-- 1. When conducting a feedback session, the dialysis facility D-AFIX coordinator should begin with an overview of the D-AFIX process.
+- 1. When conducting a feedback session, the D-AFIX coordinator should begin with an overview of the D-AFIX process.
 It is necessary to make sure all involved understand the purpose of D-AFIX. - 2.
-The dialysis facility D-AFIX coordinator should include in the presentation information on the dialysis facility's current vaccination rates, as well as missed vaccination opportunities and other vaccination issues that can help the dialysis facility understand where it currently stands regarding vaccination rates.
+The D-AFIX coordinator should include in the presentation information on the dialysis facility's current vaccination rates, as well as missed vaccination opportunities and other vaccination issues that can help the dialysis facility understand where it currently stands regarding vaccination rates.
 Issues that may be discussed could include vaccination tracking processes, vaccination standing orders and ensuring vaccinations are documented even if they are given off site. - 3.
-It is strongly recommended that feedback reports include data and graphs depicting a dialysis provider's vaccination rates compared to national standards (e.g., Healthy People 2020 goals http://www.healthypeople.gov/) and vaccination program standards.
-It would also be helpful to dialysis facility staff to be compared to other dialysis facilities within their corporation. - 4.
+It is strongly recommended that feedback reports include data and graphs depicting a dialysis provider's vaccination rates compared to national standards (e.g., Healthy People 2020 goals) and vaccination program standards. - 4.
 The feedback session should include updating vaccination policies and procedures if needed as found through assessment. - 5.
 Results of the completed questionnaire should be discussed.
 CQI strategies should be identified based on the results of the questionnaire. - 6.
 A quality improvement plan should be developed to address dialysis facility needs.
 General recommendations on what to include in this plan for D-AFIX purposes include: - a.
 The assessment findings incorporated into the CQI Plan. - b.
 The quality improvement initiatives selected for the dialysis facility. - i.
 This list should include, but not be limited to, initiatives based on the results of the questionnaire. - ii.
 Incorporate a strategy for evaluating and summarizing the progress made toward implementing the selected initiatives. - iii.
 Opportunities for improvement that focus both on enhancing dialysis unit strengths and improving areas of weakness. - iv.
 Disparity reduction initiatives should be discussed and included in the plan. - 7.
 Discussion among dialysis staff members should be encouraged throughout the session. - 8.
 Areas of strength should be highlighted. - 9.
-The program's follow-up process should be explained, along with the timeline for following up with the dialysis facility staff to check the implementation status of CQI initiatives. - 10.
+The D-AFIX program follow-up process should be explained, along with the timeline for following up with the dialysis facility staff to check the implementation status of CQI initiatives. - 10.
 The D-AFIX incentives process should be explained.
-The dialysis facility D-AFIX coordinator can provide incentives such as recognition certificates, recognition in newsletters and recognizing dialysis facility staff at meetings.
-The dialysis facility D-AFIX coordinator can also encourage dialysis facility management to provide incentives at the facility level such as a wall of fame for staff that achieve the desired outcomes and/or patients that have agreed to be vaccinated. - 11.
+The D-AFIX coordinator can provide incentives such as recognition certificates, recognition in newsletters and having dialysis facility

+- staff present on promising practice webinars.
+The D-AFIX coordinator can also encourage dialysis facility management to provide incentives at the facility level such as a wall of fame for staff that achieve the desired outcomes and/or patients that have agreed to be vaccinated. - 11.
 The 30-45 day timeline for CQI strategy implementation should be added to the CQI plan to ensure dialysis facility staff are making the necessary process improvements.